Best place to find information and services that your council provides...

 1. You must always start by going Childcare Choices to get your eligibility code (see above).

-2. Once you have this, CLICK HERE and you will see the Homepage and you need to start by Creating a citizen account.
+2. Once you have this, you can start creating a citizen account.

 3. Complete your details in full and make sure you click SAVE at the bottom.
 This will then return you to the Homepage again and you will be asked to VERIFY YOUR EMAIL at the email address you've just used on the form.
 The email will be from System Support Service Desk at St Helens Council.